valkey-io/valkey-doc/docs/reference/cluster-spec.md

 Example 1:

-If a Valkey node is listening for client connections on port 6379, and you do not add cluster-port parameter in redis.conf, the Cluster bus port 16379 will be opened.
+If a Valkey node is listening for client connections on port 6379, and you do not add cluster-port parameter in valkey.conf, the Cluster bus port 16379 will be opened.

 Example 2:

-If a Valkey node is listening for client connections on port 6379, and you set cluster-port 20000 in redis.conf, the Cluster bus port 20000 will be opened.
+If a Valkey node is listening for client connections on port 6379, and you set cluster-port 20000 in valkey.conf, the Cluster bus port 20000 will be opened.

 Node-to-node communication happens exclusively using the Cluster bus and